CloudWithChris/cloudwithchris.com/content/blog/static-webapps-general-availability.md

 - Static Web Apps
 title: Azure Static Web Apps are Generally Available
 ---
 Great news!
 [Azure Static Web Apps are now Generally Available](https://azure.microsoft.com/en-gb/blog/develop-production-scale-modern-web-apps-quickly-with-azure-static-web-apps/)!
 Just to provide some reassurance, Static Web Apps are a concept that I'm fairly passionate about.
 You may have seen [this blog post](/blog/jamstack-cloud-winning-combination/) on why I think JAMStack and the cloud are a great combination.
-You may have seen [one of my many talks](/talk) on how I use [Hugo](https://gohugo.io/), Azure Storage, Azure CDN and GitHub to easily deploy a very cheap and scalable website into Azure.
+You may have seen [one of my many talks](/talk) on how I use [Hugo](https://gohugo.io/), Azure Storage, Azure CDN and GitHub to easily deploy a very cheap and scalable site into Azure.

 But hold on, if Azure Storage is an option already - Why am I so excited about the prospect of Azure Static Web Apps?
 Azure Static Web Apps offer so much more than just the hosting aspect!